 Dr. McGraw has addressed, among many other organizations, the Commonwealth Club of California (San Francisco and San Jose), the American Academy of Religion, the Center for the Study of Religious Freedom, Americans United for Separation of Church and State (several chapters), the Association of California Chaplains in State Service, the National Correctional Chaplaincy Associations (northeast and southeast), and the National Correctional Chaplaincy Directors Association.

-Professor McGraw currently serves on the Committee for the Public Understanding of Religion, a standing committee of the American Academy of Religion.
+Professor McGraw served 2011-2015 on the Committee for the Public Understanding of Religion, a standing committee of the American Academy of Religion.
 She previously served as co-chair of AAR's Religion and Politics Section and its precursors, 2003-2009, and was an Executive Council Member of the Religion and Politics Division of the American Political Science Association 2004-2006.
 Before that, she served as president of American Academy of Religion/Western Region and was a member of the board of directors for many years.

 She holds a Ph.D. in Religion and Social Ethics and a Juris Doctor Degree, both from the University of Southern California, is a member of the Bar of the Supreme Court of the United States, and is an Affiliate of The Pluralism Project at Harvard University.

 The Wiley Blackwell Companion to Religion and Politics in the U.S. (2016), for which Professor McGraw is the sole editor.

 Many Peoples, Many Faiths: Women and Men in the World Religions (Prentice-Hall 1999- , several editions), which Professor McGraw co-authors with Robert S. Ellwood, Professor Emeritus University of Southern California this highly regarded and widely used world religions.
 The tenth edition is available as of March 2013.